-LG Electronics ran its TV manufacturing factory at around 75 percent in the first quarter of 2023, the company said on Monday, amid slowing demand for home entertainment products.
+LG Electronics ran its TV manufacturing plant at around 75 per cent in the first quarter, the company said on Monday, amid slowing demand for home entertainment products.

 LG’s EV business reported an all-time high of 54 billion won (US$40.3 million) in operating profit in the first quarter.

 It also said the value of orders for its electric vehicle component solutions, such as in-vehicle infotainment systems and headlamps, has reached a cumulative 80 trillion won, amid the explosive growth of electric vehicles.